Son2110/fcj-workshop/content/4-EventParticipated/4.4-Event4/_index.md

 Attending the **“AWS Well-Architected Security Pillar”** workshop helped me realize that security isn't just about firewalls; it's a whole mindset.

-#### Learning from the Seniors
+#### Learning from the Speaker
-- Listening to senior engineers talk about how they handle real incidents was eye-opening.
+- Listening to speaker talk about how they handle real incidents was eye-opening.
 They focused a lot on "lessons learned" rather than just fixing the bug.

 #### Networking with Cloud Clubs
 - It was nice to see the energy from the university Cloud Clubs.
 It connects learners like me from everywhere.